markusmoenig/Rusterix/src/chunkbuilder/action/PROPERTIES.md

 # Surface Action Properties Guide

-This document describes all the properties you can set on sectors to control how holes, reliefs, recesses, and any future surface actions are rendered.
+This document describes all the properties you can set on sectors to control how holes, reliefs, and recesses are rendered.

 ## Overview